Tuttotorna/OMNIA/README.md

 drift_score - structural displacement or instability across variants

-These metrics define the minimal readable structural profile of a case.

 ---

 Limit layer

 OMNIA includes a formal limit layer.

-Its role is to detect when further structural continuation inside the admissible transformation space is no longer justified.

 A triggered limit does not mean: